DanielSGaspar/bliss-challenge2/README.md

 - Search for questions
 - View question details and answer choices
-- Vote on answer choices (Feature to be added)
+- Vote on answer choices

 ### Features to be added

 - Share functionality and share screen (Done)
-- Vote functionality
+- Vote functionality (Done)
 - Connectivity screen

 ### Improvements needed